nauam/Courses/docs/developer/05-notification-plugins.md

 }
 ```

-If your closure returns a `false` value, then QW Control will log an error in the server log.
+If your closure returns a `false` value, then Rundeck will log an error in the server log.

 ### Example